charlotearaneta/automated-applicant-tracker/case-study.md

 - Produces structured output for reporting
 - Standardizes the first-round screening process

-The goal is not to replace HR professionals, but to **augment** their decision-making and help them allocate their time more strategically.
+The goal is not to replace HR professionals, but to **augment** their decision making and help them allocate their time more strategically.

 ---

 ## 4. Solution Overview

-The Automated Applicant Tracker is a modular HR-Tech tool that uses:
+The Automated Applicant Tracker is a modular HR Tech tool that uses:

 - CSV-based applicant pipeline
 - Role-specific job descriptions